pauloAdriani01/pauloAdriani01/README.md

-## Hey!
+# Hey!
 My name is Paulo Henrique Adriani, welcome to my profile! =)
+I'm a Brazilian programming and technology student who loves coding and all things tech!
+I started programming and studying it in 2024 with some Python classes at my school, and I've never stopped since.

+##

 <div>
   <a href="https://github.com/pauloAdriani01"></a>